orcfax/docs/docs/orcfax-solution/roadmap.md

 #### Decentralized Validator Network

-Establishing a network of 100 distributed Orcfax Validators will enable the decentralization of the entire network.
+Establishing a network of 100 distributed Orcfax validators will enable the decentralization of the entire network.
 By enabling the mainnet operation of our node operators, Orcfax will dramatically enhance its resilience, independence, and long-term sustainability as Cardano’s most comprehensive decentralized